agama-project/agama-project.github.io/docs/user/unattended/storage.md

 The example also serves to illustrate the scope of each search.
 That is, the devices from the system that are considered as possible candidates.
 That obviously depends on the place in the profile of the `search` section.
-A `search` section inside the description of an MD RAID will only match MD devices and a `search` section inside the `partitions` subsection of that RAID description will only match partitions of RAIDs that have matched the conditions of the most external `search`.
+A `search` section inside the description of an MD RAID will only match software RAID devices and a `search` section inside the `partitions` subsection of that RAID description will only match partitions of RAIDs that have matched the conditions of the most external `search`.

 A given device can never match two different sections of the Agama profile.
 When several sections at the same level contain a search subsection, devices are matched in the order the sections appear